 And with this, we end our choices.
 We’d like to hear about your favourite website to play online chess so drop us a line in the comments section below.

+Of course.
 You can choose from a multitude of websites where you can play live chess for free.
+Our top recommendations are Chess.com and Lichess.org.

 Chess.com is considered the best website where you can play free online chess and join the largest community of chess lovers from all over the world.